Susan O'Keeffe: Politics

-She was an unsuccessful candidate at the 2011 general election for the Sligo–North Leitrim constituency, polling 4,553 first preference votes (10.2%).
+She was an unsuccessful candidate at the 2011 general election for Sligo–North Leitrim, polling 4,553 first preference votes (10.2%).
 She was also a candidate in the 2009 European Parliament election for the North-West constituency.
 Her candidacy in the 2011 general election was not helped by the fact that three former members of the Labour Party stood against her.
 She was elected to the 24th Seanad in April 2011 by the Agricultural Panel.

 She was appointed whip of the Labour Senators in the Seanad.
 In May 2012, it was reported that she had the worst voting record amongst Labour Party Senators.
 A motion of no confidence in her was tabled by Senator John Whelan, although later withdrawn.
 It was reported in The Irish Times that "Ms O’Keeffe is considered by her critics to be too close to the leadership and inclined to play along with the official Labour Party line of accepting Fine Gael's proposal to abolish the Upper House."

-At the 2016 general election, she unsuccessfully contested the Sligo–Leitrim constituency.
+At the 2016 general election, she unsuccessfully contested in Sligo–Leitrim.
 She was not re-elected to the Seanad.